 Where To Stay

-The 2017 Air Tattoo Official Campsite will be provided by Tangerine Fields.
-Two camping options are available to book; bring your own tent or book a pre-pitched/boutique option.
+The 2017 Air Tattoo Official Campsite was provided by Tangerine Fields.
+Two camping options were available to book; bring your own tent or book a pre-pitched/boutique option.
 The campsite is only a 5 minute walk from the Yellow Pedestrian entry point and offers great flexibility, thanks to no minimum night stay and under-16s being able to camp for FREE.
-Full information and how to book HERE.

 Local accommodation is reserved long in advance for the Air Tattoo weekend and it is therefore best to book early.

 Accommodation and campsite reservations can be arranged by local Tourist Information Centres or CentrePoint.

 |Stroud||+44 (0) 1453 760960 ku/vog/duorts//cit|

 |CentrePoint offer a reservation service for hotel bookings

 |Fax:||+44 (0) 1793 485600|